Tony Robbins famously said:

 I ask you.

-Are you living your life the way you want or does someone else control it?
+Are you living life your own way?
+Or does someone else control it?
 What are you doing to fix that?